WhyNotHugo/python-barcode/README.rst

 Changelog
 ---------

+v0.6.0: Changed save and write methods to take the options as a dict
+        not as keyword arguments (fix this in your code).

 v0.5.0: Added new generate function to do all generation in one step.
         Moved writer from a subpackage to a module (this breaks some existing code).
 UPC is now rendered as real UPC, not as EAN13